 Relationships, Sexuality, and Dating Classes

 Designed for and by people with developmental disabilities, these sessions use a groundbreaking and accessible curriculum developed by The Green Mountain Self-Advocates and Planned Parenthood of Northern New England.
-In the spirit of “nothing about us without us” people with developmental disabilities played an active role in the creation of this curriculum and all sessions are led by a 2-person teaching team which includes a self-advocate with a disability and an Arc Advocate.
+In the spirit of “nothing about us without us” people with developmental disabilities played an active role in the creation of this curriculum and all sessions are led by 2-person teaching teams trained by The Arc Minnesota.
+Please contact The Arc Minnesota to learn more about classes available in your area.

 Arc Guide Resources